Edward Luttwak: Career

 In late 1974 and into 1975 a series of articles was published by neoconservative intellectuals discussing whether the US military should seize the oilfields in Saudi Arabia.
 In March 1975, Harper's Magazine published an article that Luttwak had written under the pseudonym "Miles Ignotus" with the title "Seizing Arab Oil."
 Luttwak had previously published the gist of his argument on how to break Arab power under the title "Obsolescent Elites", using his real name, in The Times Literary Supplement.
 He suggested that U.S. Marines, assisted by the 82nd Airborne Division, should storm the eastern beaches of Saudi Arabia.
 The article and the author attracted considerable attention, but there is no evidence that the Ford administration ever considered such an intervention.
-James Akins, then U.S. Ambassador to Saudi Arabia, publicly denounced the "invasion scenario" as a product of "sick minds."
+James Akins, then U.S. Ambassador to Saudi Arabia—and immediately afterwards a paid consultant for Saudi Arabia, publicly denounced the "invasion scenario" as a product of "sick minds."
 In 2004 Luttwak told the Wall Street Journal that he had written the article "after discussion with several like-minded consultants and officials in the Pentagon."

-In 1976 Luttwak published The Grand Strategy of the Roman Empire from the First Century AD to the Third, which generated controversy among professional historians who saw Luttwak as an outsider and a non-specialist in the field.
+In 1976 Luttwak published his dissertation, The Grand Strategy of the Roman Empire from the First Century AD to the Third, which generated controversy among professional historians who saw Luttwak as an outsider and a non-specialist in the field.
 However, the book is recognized as seminal because it raised basic questions about the Roman Army and its defense of the Roman frontier.
 Kimberly Kagan, writing in the Journal of Military History, states "Ancient historians have demonstrated that Edward Luttwak's The Grand Strategy of the Roman Empire does not accurately describe Roman grand strategy, and many conclude that there was no Roman imperial grand strategy."
 Tanner Greer writes "So conclusively wrong is this book that I do not think it should be included on any syllabus.
 Since Luttwak published that book in 1976, a dozen studies of Roman frontier deployments, Roman strategic culture, and Roman decision making have been published.
 All offer a steady refutation of Luttwak’s work.
 However, not one of those books or articles would have been written without Luttwak’s work.
 Luttwak was wrong in every particular except the questions he asked—but those questions were good enough to create an entire subfield of research."

+While writing his dissertation, he was hired as a consultant by Secretary of Defense James Schlesinger at the initiative of his Assistant Francis J West (USMC ret).
+He met Andrew W. "Yoda" Marshall founding Director of Office of Net Assessment in 1974, intermittently researching strategic subjects for ONA for the next 39 years.